jbirnick/typst-great-theorems/README.md

 The main constructor you will use is `mathblock`, which allows you to construct a theorem/proof/remark/... environment in exactly the way you like it.

-Please see the showcase above for on example on how to use it.
+Please see the showcase above for an example on how to use it.
 We now list and explain all possible arguments.

 - `blocktitle` (required)